Shuhua-Group/CAMer/inst/doc/intro.md

 ##     GA    53   1 5.509048e-06
 ```

-where `d` corresponds to genetic distance and `y` corresponds to an LD decay curve.
-The admixture proportion for population 1 ($m_1$) is 0.3 for this data set.
+where parameter `d` corresponds to genetic distance and parameter `Z` corresponds to an LD decay curve.

 Here the class of `fit` is **CAM.single**, and it has its own method for `print()`.